adyork/python-ecology-lesson/_episodes/17-Intro-NetCDF.md

 ### Variables
 A variable represents an **array of values of the same type**.
 Variables are used to store the bulk of the data in a netCDF file.
 A variable has a **name, data type, and shape** described by its list of dimensions specified when the variable is created.
 The number of dimensions is the rank (also known as dimensionality).
 A scalar variable has a rank of 0, a vector has a rank of 1, and a matrix has a rank of 2.
 A variable can also have associated attributes that can be added, deleted, or changed after the variable is created.
+Examples of variables are: temperature, salinity, oxygen, etc.

 ### Coordinate variables
 A one-dimensional variable with the same name as a dimension is a coordinate variable.
 It is associated with a dimension of one or more data variables and typically defines a physical coordinate corresponding to that dimension.
+2D coordinate fiels will not be defined as dimensions.

 Coordinate variables have no special meaning to the netCDF library.
 However, the software using this library should handle coordinate variables in a specialized way.